Design tips for small downstairs bathrooms

 If you are working in a small room, many bathroom suppliers offer a range of space-saving solutions, such as shallow basins and short-projection toilets.
 Some, like Victorian Plumbing, offer two-in-one toilets and basins (with the basin above the cistern) for the tightest of spots.

-‘Avoid filling the floor: a wall-mounted loo and basin will give the impression the area is larger than it is,’ says Scott.
+‘Avoid filling the floor: a wall-mounted loo and basin will give the impression the area is larger than it is,’ says Emma Scott, principal designer at CP Hart.
 ‘A shallow countertop with a small inset basin and shelf below is preferable to a chunky vanity unit with storage that you may not need.’

 Be storage savvy